WeActStudio/WeActStudio.USB2CANFDV1/README.md

 > 3.81mm 1x3P WJ15EDGK-3.81-3P

 ## SLCAN Protocol Description
+> Please upgrade to the latest firmware version to support more baud rates

 > Using the virtual serial, the command is as follows:
 - `O[CR]` - Opens the CAN channel
 - `C[CR]` - Close the CAN channel